St. Paul's Chapel - Columbia University - New York City (photo: Steven E. Lawson)

 Electro-pneumatic action

-4 manuals, 86 stops, 94 ranks, 5,252 pipes
+4 manuals, 86 registers, 72 stops, 94 ranks

-In 1938, the Aeolian-Skinner Organ Company built an entirely new organ in St. Paul's Chapel, although several ranks were retained from the 1905 Ernest Skinner instrument.
+In 1938, the Aeolian-Skinner Organ Company built an entirely new organ in St. Paul's Chapel, although several ranks were retained from the 1905 Ernest M. Skinner instrument.
 This organ is notable in that it contained the first Brustwerk division in the USA.
-In 1962, Aeolian-Skinner returned again to make further revisions, additions and changes, as Op.
+In 1962, Aeolian-Skinner returned to make further revisions, additions and changes, as Op.
 985-A & B. The Dome Division was installed at this time, consisting of a high-pressure reed, an enclosed Voix Humaine, and speakers for the 12-note electronic extensions of the two 32' Pedal stops.
 The Dome stops were controlled by a small box with rocker tablets that was placed above left stop jamb of the console.
 In 1997, the organ was releathered and rebuilt with slight modifications, and a new movable console was built by Robert M. Turner.
-The organ at St. Paul's Chapel enjoys a very reverberant acoustic.
+The organ in St. Paul's Chapel enjoys a very reverberant acoustic.

 Great Organ (Manual II) – 61 notes